Gregjarvez/redis-go/README.md

 ## Replication
 This server supports a basic implementation of redis' **master server replication**, allowing replicas to synchronize with the master for data consistency.
+The server supports **replica synchronization and replica command acknowledgment** to ensure consistency and coordination between the master server and its replicas.
+Replication is implemented to allow replicas to stay synchronized with the master server, especially for critical commands and state updates.
+The commands related to replica synchronization include:

 ## Project Goals